ardevd/pyand/README.rst

 Requirements
 =======
+* Linux is currently the only supported operating system. pyand is reported to function at least partially on Windows as well.
 * Python 2.7 is the recommended version of Python as Python 3.x is not currently supported.
 * Fastboot and ADB is also required and should ideally be in your $PATH.
 If its not in your $PATH you will have to specify the path when you instantiate the object.